Engee documentation

 Details

-A vector of Euler numbers corresponding to the values specified in the parameters Reynolds number vector for Euler number.
-The block uses this vector to create the Euler number lookup table.
+The vector of Euler numbers corresponding to the values specified in the parameter Reynolds number vector for Euler number.
+The block uses this vector to create an Euler number lookup table.

 Dependencies

-To use this parameter, set the Pressure loss model parameters to Tabulated data - Euler number vs. Reynolds number.
+To use this parameter, set for the parameter Pressure loss model meaning Tabulated data - Euler number vs. Reynolds number.

 Default value